bill-ying/fx-rate/README.md

 # fx-rate

 Get the exchange rate between Canadian dollar and US dollar from Bank of Canada.
-The exchange rate(s) can be retrieved in one of following ways:
+The exchange rate can be retrieved in one of following ways:
 - for a specific date
 - for the last Bank of Canada business day of each month of a specific year